-The Denver Urban Semester is designed to provide a three-pronged experience of classroom instruction, living in community, and internships.
-The program will consist of 2-3 classes and an internship for a total of 15-16 credits.
-The following courses will be offered:
+The Denver Urban Semester (DUS) is designed to provide a three-pronged experience of classroom instruction, living in community, and internships.
+Students spend 24 to 40 hours per week at an internship and take 1 to 3 classes for a total of 12-16 credits.